 Dedicated Gas or Oil Boiler

-Air-to-water heat pumps have successfully been providing efficient pool water heating for many years.
-This equipment absorbs energy from the external air, which is considerably upgraded and transferred to the Low Pressure Hot Water circuit using efficient heat pump technology.
+Air-to-water heat pumps absorb energy from the external air, which is considerably upgraded and transferred to the Low Pressure Hot Water circuit using efficient heat pump technology.
 This method of heating is welcomed by Planning Authorities now insisting on ‘renewable energy’ heating systems.
-There are all year round as well as seasonal models available making this option viable for indoor and outdoor pools.
+There are all year round models as well as seasonal models available making this option viable for indoor and outdoor pools.